mlcourses/lab-1-blog-post-group3_cs281/post.md

 #### We can see green for Low:
 <img src="https://github.com/mlcourses/lab-1-blog-post-group3_cs281/blob/main/assets/20240118_135542.jpg" alt="alt text" width="450"/>

-3. **Observation**: We observed that pins within the same column are electrically connected, sharing the same voltage.
+3. **Observations**: We observed that pins within the same column are electrically connected, sharing the same voltage.
 However, pins located in adjacent columns are not voltage-bearing by default.
 Conversely, by introducing electricity to any pin within a row—such as connecting it to a +5 Volt source—all pins in that same row become energized, carrying same voltage levels.

 ### Step 1: Building our first digital circuit